AI governance grounded in Te Tiriti o Waitangi and Māori data sovereignty.

 For organisations deploying AI in Aotearoa, this is not an abstract policy debate.
 Government agencies have explicit Treaty obligations.
 Healthcare organisations serving Māori communities must consider hauora and cultural safety.
 Financial services businesses making algorithmic decisions need to understand how bias affects Māori populations specifically.
 Technology companies building or deploying AI need governance that reflects the country they operate in.
 Māori data governance is where constitutional obligation, ethical responsibility, and practical governance intersect.

-The gap most organisations do not know they have
+The gap most organisations do not know they have.

 Your organisation has probably deployed AI systems that process data about Māori communities, make decisions affecting Māori stakeholders, or operate where Treaty obligations apply.
 When was the last time your AI procurement included a cultural impact assessment?
-When did your governance framework consider Māori data sovereignty?

-International frameworks ignore Treaty obligations
+International frameworks ignore Treaty obligations.

 AI governance frameworks designed overseas provide no guidance on Te Tiriti o Waitangi, Māori data sovereignty, or te ao Māori perspectives in AI ethics.
 They were not built for Aotearoa New Zealand's bicultural context and cannot address the rights, relationships, and responsibilities that Te Tiriti creates.
 Adopting these frameworks without adaptation means your governance has a significant blind spot.

-No framework for cultural impact assessment
+No framework for cultural impact assessment.

 You can assess AI for privacy risk, security risk, and operational risk.
-But can you assess for cultural harm?
+Can you assess for cultural harm?
 For impacts on mana whenua?
 For violations of kaitiakitanga principles?
 For the appropriation or misuse of mātauranga Māori?
 Without assessment methodologies grounded in te ao Māori, these risks remain invisible until harm occurs, and the harm may be to relationships and trust that are difficult to rebuild.

-Good intentions without structured approaches
+Good intentions without structured approaches.

 Te Tiriti requires partnership, active protection, and equity.
 The Algorithm Charter for Aotearoa commits government agencies to transparent, accountable algorithm use.
-Most organisations in New Zealand want to honour these commitments.
+Most organisations want to honour these commitments.
 What they lack is a structured approach that translates principles into governance practices: when to consult, how to engage meaningfully, what decision rights exist, and how to maintain accountability over time.

-Te ao Māori principles in AI governance
+Te ao Māori principles in AI governance.

-Effective Māori data governance for AI draws on principles that have guided the responsible stewardship of knowledge and resources for generations.
-These principles are not add-ons to Western governance frameworks; they offer a distinct and valuable perspective on how AI should be developed, deployed, and governed in Aotearoa New Zealand.
+These principles have guided responsible stewardship of knowledge and resources for generations.
+They are not add-ons to Western governance frameworks.
+They offer a distinct and valuable perspective on how AI should be developed, deployed, and governed in Aotearoa.

 Kaitiakitanga speaks to the responsibility of guardianship, of caring for something so it can be passed on in good condition to future generations.
-Applied to AI and data, kaitiakitanga means treating data not as a resource to be extracted and exploited, but as a taonga (treasure) that requires careful, responsible stewardship.
+Applied to AI and data, kaitiakitanga means treating data not as a resource to be extracted and exploited, but as a taonga that requires careful, responsible stewardship.
 Organisations acting as kaitiaki of Māori data must consider the long-term consequences of how AI systems use, transform, and share that data.

 Mana encompasses authority, dignity, prestige, and the inherent worth of individuals and communities.
 When AI systems make decisions about Māori individuals or communities, the impact on mana must be considered.
 Does the AI system respect the mana of the people it affects?
 Does it preserve their dignity in how decisions are made and communicated?
 Do Māori communities have appropriate authority over how their data is used?
 Governance frameworks must create space for these questions.